Calbabreaker/yacpm/README.md

 ```

 Yacpm will download the package metadata (`yacpkg.json` and `CMakeLists.txt`)
-and the package code using git sparse-checkout putting it into a folder named
+and the package code using git sparse-checkout putting it all into a folder named
-the package name into `yacpkgs/`.
+the package name in `yacpkgs/`.

-You can also include or disinclude other folders (as an array) to be
+You can also include or ignore other folders from being fetched (as an array in gitignore syntax).
-fetched (in gitignore syntax):

 ```json
 {